Silos

 Note

-Snapshots and images are not counted towards the storage quota enforcement currently.
-This may change in the future when usage metering is enabled for these objects.
+Images are not counted towards the storage quota usage currently.
+This may change in the future.

 The sum of the silo quotas should ideally be below the total usable rack capacity to avoid over-provisioning.
 If silo quotas are set above the rack capacity and an instance or disk request cannot be accommodated by any sleds in the rack, the rack-level capacity check will kick in to reject the request.